 Acupuncture has been used in Asia for centuries to treat pain, but it's still a pretty new type of treatment here in the U.S.

-Acupuncture is an eligible expense with an FSA because it's considered an approved treatment for pain.
-Even the IRS lists acupuncture as a qualifying medical expense that you can deduct on your annual tax return.
+Acupuncture is FSA eligible because the IRS considers it a qualified medical expense that you can deduct on your tax return.

 Are there any other FSA-eligible alternative pain treatments?